 Existing therapies for inflammatory bowel disease (IBD) work by blocking or inhibiting key steps in the inflammatory process.
 As a result, they can cause systemic immunosuppression potentially leading to undesirable side effects, along with increased risk of infection and malignancy.
 Moreover, up to 50% of patients treated with current therapies are non-responsive or experience relapse within 12 months of a prior flare.
 Thus, there is a clear need for additional therapeutic options.

-Thetis is developing novel small molecule drugs for the treatment of IBD based on a paradigm of resolving inflammation.
-In contrast to existing therapies that work by inhibiting the inflammatory process, Thetis agents offer a fundamentally new immuno-resolving approach to IBD treatment based on promoting tissue repair and healing without suppressing normal immune function.
+Thetis is developing novel "immuno-resolving" therapies to treat IBD based on resolving inflammation and promoting tissue regeneration without suppressing normal immune function.
 Thetis agents deliver endogenous bioactive lipids that play a critical role in regulating the inflammatory immune response.
 Thetis achieves this through a proprietary technology platform that unlocks the potent pharmacology of these lipids as new molecular entities.